future-skill/future-skill.github.io/docs/create_an_exercise/World.md

 The prefabricated content supports both topdown and isometric perspectives, and it is very easy to switch between the two as needed.
 Additional perspectives are possible, but not supported by the prefab content.

-All classes, types, and constants mentioned in this article can be imported from `lib.world`.

 Easiest way to get started is to pick up one of the [templates](World.md#templates) at the end of the article, and then jump to relevant sections as questions come up.

+!!! note
+    All classes on this page need to be imported from `lib.world`, unless otherwise specified.

 ## Setup